 A snapshot of current views on equity, fixed-income and alternative asset classes — updated monthly to help you tactically adjust for opportunities and risks.

-Truly non-directional strategies represent excellent opportunities to diversify portfolios.
-But many strategies designated as “alternatives” have market beta and end up struggling alongside traditional risky assets.
-So, we believe policy-level allocations to alternatives are appropriate.
+■ While truly non-directional strategies represent excellent opportunities to diversify portfolios, many strategies designated as “alternatives” have inherent market beta and end up struggling alongside traditional risky assets.
+Because of this, we believe policy-level allocations to alternatives are appropriate.

 Within fixed income